-Regarded as a leading exponent in the field of new music, Halcyon presents stunning performances of vocal chamber music from around the world, with a special emphasis on Australian content.
-Artistic directors and singers Jenny Duck-Chong and Alison Morgan direct the popular and acclaimed Halcyon concert series, showcasing many rarely heard international works and premiering new offerings from some of Australia's most esteemed composers.
-With the help of generous sponsors, Halcyon is currently recording many of these works for commercial release.
+Regarded as a leading exponent in the field of new music, Halcyon presents stunning performances of vocal chamber music from around the world, with a special emphasis on Australian composition.
+Co-founded by soprano Alison Morgan and mezzo soprano Jenny Duck-Chong and now directed by Jenny, Halcyon has showcased many rarely heard international works and premiered new offerings from some of Australia’s most esteemed composers.

 Renowned for her dramatic portrayals of tragic heroines, such as Purcell’s Dido, Monteverdi’s Arianna and Britten’s Phaedra, as well as her formidable performances of contemporary works such as Ligeti’s Síppal, Dobbal, Nahigedüvel, Macmillan’s Raising Sparks, Benjamin’s Upon Silence and Berio’s Folksongs, she has been a featured soloist with ensembles as varied as the Sydney Symphony Orchestra, Sydney Philharmonia Choirs, Sydney Baroque, Ensemble Offspring, the Renaissance Players and the Kevin Hunt Jazz Trio.

 She is the director of acclaimed new music ensemble Halcyon, with whom she has been active in commissioning, premiering and performing Australian and international repertoire of the highest calibre for more than fifteen years.
 A passionate advocate of vocal chamber music Jenny has run classes, seminars and workshops for secondary and tertiary students and has built relationships with composers, performers and institutions around the globe.